Services for Australians

 - Administering of affidavits, oaths and affirmations

-Apostilles can be issued on original Australian public documents and can be issued at all Australian diplomatic missions in India.
+Apostilles can be issued on original Australian public documents and can be issued by the Australian High Commission and Australian Consulates-General in India.

 High Commission staff will make copies from all original documents presented by clients.
 Unfortunately, photocopies provided by clients cannot be certified.